minewhat/slate/source/includes/_collection.md

 Parameter | Description
 --------- | -------------
 pid | Product ID.
-The unique identifier of the product of the product you want us to track. sku | The sku of the item price | The price of product
+The unique identifier of the product of the product you want us to track sku | The sku of the item price | The price of product